Discover the top employers, best rated schools and helpful travel information as you explore the area. Request relocation information now!

 Lake Junaluska is Waynesville's beautiful mountain lake and home to a nationally known Methodist retreat hosting year round musical events.
 This scenic lake is beautiful to walk around and take seasonal photographs.
 The further you drive away from downtown, the more farm land, rolling hills and mountain vistas are revealed.
 The movie Cold Mountain was filmed in Pisgah National Forest on the southeast side of Waynesville.
 Cataloochie Valley is where you can observe buggling elk during the fall season.
 Cataloochee Ski Area has a track record of being the first ski resort open on the east coast of the United States because of its high tech snowblowing equipment.
-Sylva and Maggie Valley are the next towns over from the best small town of Waynesville NC.
-Don't be afraid to ask us for a Waynesville Relocation Package.
+Sylva and Maggie Valley are the next towns over and are a great place to find rustic mountain homes.

-If you're searching for where to retire in Western North Carolina, here's reasons to consider Waynesville real estate:
+If you're searching to retire in a best small town in North Carolina, here's reasons to consider Waynesville real estate:

 In addition to the art galleries on Main Street, the Frog Level Art District is located along Richland Creek and is where you'll find more art galleries, coffee shops and antique stores.
 Art is the common thread weaving through the town of Waynesville.
 The Haywood County Arts Council is actively involved in coordinating art festivals, concert series and juried art exhibits.
 The Waynesville Gallery Association provides opportunities for artists to interact with the public, through Art After Dark on the first Friday of every month and walking art gallery tours.
 Haywood Community College’s new Creative Arts Building is where you’ll find art courses in art and theater appreciation, art history, pottery, wood crafting and digital photography.
 The Haywood Arts Regional Theater (HART) is an award winning community theater hosting year round plays and musicals in one of two intimate theaters; the 255 seat James Auditorium and the Feichter Studio Theater.
 The most popular cultural event in Waynesville is the annual Folkmoot Festival, an eleven day international dance and music festival thousands of people travel from far away to attend.

 At an elevation ranging from 2,500 to 3,000 feet, Waynesville average temperature is in the 30’s December through February.
 The average annual snowfall is 12 inches.
 May through September, the average temperature is in the high 60‘s.
-The best mountain town of Waynesville has four distinct seasons and is pet friendly.
+The town of Waynesville near the Blue Ridge Parkway has four distinct seasons and is pet friendly.